liuchengxu/space-vim/README.md

 - **Mnemonic key bindings:** commands have mnemonic prefixes like <kbd>SPC b</kbd> for all the buffer commands.

-    Meanwhile, the whole key bindings have been well adapted for vim for the lack of great plugins similar to helm in emacs.
+    Meanwhile, the whole key bindings have been well adapted for vim for the lack of great plugins similar to which-key in emacs.
 Most key bindings are limited to no more than two keystrokes without counting `<Leader>` or `<LocalLeader>` in, e.g. <kbd>SPC x d</kbd> to delete trailing whitespaces.

     For different language layers, `<LocalLeader>`, <kbd>,</kbd> as default in space-vim, can be seen as the major-mode prefix in spacemacs.